sagemath/sagewiki_to_gh-2022-10-10/gsoc09.md

  * ...

 === Community Tools ===
  * Enhance publishing of Notebook documents (i.e. like on [[http://www.sagenb.org/pub]]).
-Wiki-like platform for editing notebooks for publishing mathematical, physical, statistical and other content.
-Also, to efficiently exchange usage examples, tips and ideas.
+   * Wiki-like platform for editing notebooks for publishing mathematical, physical, statistical and other content.
+   * tagging support, listings by tags
+   * efficiently exchange usage examples, tips and ideas.

 === Interfaces to Sage ===